EnamiYa/C-subset-Compiler/code_gen/notes.md

 # To Do
 - test:
   - build tree w/ types - done
   - \# children is correct in nodes - done
   - sym table type extraction + offset - done

+- code gen
 - maybe delete the params field in Procedure class
 - remove unused includes

 # Questions
+- how to evaluate expr in order priority if ()
 - will fp start from 0 work with procedures taking 0 args too

 # Plan
 input: wlp4 typed parse tree
 output: mips assembly